ersilia-os/griddify/README.md

 ## Full pipeline

-You can run the full pipeline described above with only a few lines of code.
+You can run the full pipeline described above in only a few lines of code.

 ```python
 from griddify import datasets